crate/cloud-tutorials/docs/promo.rst

 Crate.io regularly offers promotions, consisting of either free or discounted offers on CrateDB Cloud database-as-a-service products.
-Promotions can involve discounts of up to 100% on three dimensions of the product: on specific `subscription plans`_, on tiers of the subscription plans (essentially multipliers for the specified hardware per node), and/or on `scale units`_ (the number of nodes selected).
+Promotions can involve discounts of up to 100% on any dimensions of the product: for example, there can be promotions on specific `subscription plans`_ or on `scale units`_ (the number of nodes in a cluster) within a plan.
 Promotions may last indefinitely or for limited periods of time.

 In this guide, we explain step by step how to make use of such promotions, as well as when payment information will be required.
 While we hope the process is